morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ## Introduction

 ### What is this list ?
-USB WiFi adapters that are supported with `in-kernel` (mac80211) drivers are plug-and-play with almost all desktop distros.
+USB WiFi adapters that are supported with Linux Wireless Standards compliant (mac80211),  `in-kernel`,  drivers are plug-and-play with almost all desktop distros as long as the kernel in the distro that is in use is modern enough to contain the support.
+Most entries for adapters shown in the list will mention what kernel version is required for the adapter to be plug and play.
 Additional work may be required for server distros as the maintainers of server distros seem to think that there are ethernet cables everywhere a user may choose to locate a server.
 Linux `in-kernel` drivers are preferable over `out-of-kernel` drivers for most users and use cases as problems with locating, installing and maintaining drivers are dramatically reduced allowing for a better experience.

 Policy: USB WiFi adapters listed here are single-state (no Windows driver inside), single-function (no Bluetooth support) and use modern in-kernel (mac80211) drivers that make the adapters plug and play.
 Buying adapters that meet this criteria greatly increases the probability of a satisfying experience that should last for many years.
-I may make rare exceptions to certain parts of this policy for very good reasons that will be published in the listing for the product.
+I may make rare exceptions to the `no Bluetooth support` policy if an adapter has passed testing and is shown to work very well.
 Additionally, it is desirable that adapter makers use device IDs that are provided by the chip maker.
 I show adapters that use adapter maker specific device IDs at the end of sections.
-Makers of adapters that use maker specific device IDs require the device ID to be added to the Linux kernel which can delay the adapter from being plug and play.
+Makers of adapters that use maker specific device IDs require the device ID to be added to the Linux kernel.
+This can delay the adapter from being plug and play.
 The Netgear and TP-Link adapters in the AXE3000 section are examples of adapters that use maker specific device IDs.

 ### Recent changes:

-ALFA AWUS036ACH
 - 2025-06-05 - added ALFA AWUS036ACH to rtl8812au chipset section.
 - 2025-05-12 - added ALFA AWUS036ACS to rtl8821/11au chipset section.
 - 2025-01-08 - added TP-Link TXE50UH to mt7921au chipset section.
 - 2024-12-17 - checked and updated adapter links and prices.
 - 2024-11-10 - removed the Alfa AXML and AXM adapters due to an ongoing issue.
-Edit: 2025-03-15 - tests with Ubuntu 25.04, which uses kernel 6.14, show AXML and AXM operating normally again after recent patches have made it into mainline.
-Once additional testing is completed, the AXML and AXM may be returned to this list.
+Edit: 2025-06-05 - tests with Ubuntu 25.04, which uses kernel 6.14, show AXML and AXM operating normally again after recent patches have made it into mainline.
+Once additional testing is completed with additional distros, the AXML and AXM may be returned to this list.
+If you have an AXML or AXM adapter, please test and post your results to `Issues`.
 - 2024-10-28 - added Edup EP-1673 (AXE3000) to mt7921au chipset section.
 - 2024-07-18 - added Panda PAU0F (AXE3000) to mt7921au chipset section.
 - 2024-07-10 - added Fenvi FU-AX1801D (AXE3000) to mt7921au chipset section.
-- 2024-06-12 - updated BE6500 section with some new information, no adapters yet.
 - 2024-06-12 - updated and moved EDUP EP-AX1672 (AXE3000) in mt7921au chipset section.
 - 2024-03-24 - added EDUP EP-AX1672 (AXE3000) to mt7921au chipset section.
 - 2024-03-24 - added PIX-LINK LV-UAC04 (AC1200) to mt7612u chipset section.
 - 2024-01-31 - added new category for adapters based on the new mt7925 chipset (WiFi 7)
 - 2024-01-13 - added generic Realtek rtl8812bu adapter (AC1200) to rtl8812bu chipset section.
-- 2023-10-17 - added kernel information to BrosTrend AC3L entry.
 - 2023-09-21 - added Fenvi FU-AX1800 (AXE3000) to mt7921au chipset section.
 - 2023-07-05 - added ALFA AWUS036AXM (AXE3000) to mt7921au chipset section.
 - 2023-05-18 - added ALLNET ALL-WA1200AC (AC1200) to mt7612u chipset section.